Interpreting the Pari Passu Clause in Sovereign Bond Contracts: It's All Hebrew (and Aramaic) to Me

 The Optimal Taxation of Business Owners

-Business owners in the United States are disproportionately represented among the wealthy and are exposed to substantial idiosyncratic risk.
-Further, recent evidence indicates that business income primarily reflects returns to the human capital of the owner.
-Motivated by these facts, this paper characterizes stationary efficient allocations and optimal linear taxes on income and wealth when business income depends on innate ability, luck, and the past effort of the owner.
-I first show that in stationary efficient allocations, more productive entrepreneurs typically bear more risk and the ...
+Business owners in the United States are disproportionately represented among the very wealthy and are exposed to substantial idiosyncratic risk.
+Further, recent evidence indicates business income primarily reflects returns to the human (rather than financial) capital of the owner.
+Motivated by these facts, this paper characterizes the optimal taxation of income and wealth in an environment where business income depends jointly on innate ability, luck, and the accumulated past effort exerted by the owner.
+I show that in (constrained) efficient allocations, more productive entrepreneurs ...

 The Well-Being of Nations: Estimating Welfare from International Migration